sw7x/split-futuresoft-project-into-oop-packages/README.md

 ## description
-what we going to do and
+what we going to do and .....

 two methods
-	1. draw whole diagram for the poroject and divide it onto module
+	1. draw overall class diagram for the poroject and divide it into modules
 	2. draw seperate class diagrams for each module